Announcement: CARME 2015 in Naples, Italy

 Announcement: CARME in Assos 2011, Turkey

-The first CARME (Correspondence Analysis and Related Methods) workshop will be organized in Assos, Turkey, from 1 - 4 October 2011.
+The first CARME (Correspondence Analysis and Related Methods) workshop was organized in Assos, Turkey, from 1 - 4 October 2011.

 Announcement: CARME 2011 in Rennes, France

-The third CARME (Correspondence Analysis and Related Methods) conference celebrating 50 years of Correspondence Analysis will take place in Rennes, France, from 9 - 11 February 2011.
+The third CARME (Correspondence Analysis and Related Methods) conference celebrating 50 years of Correspondence Analysis took place in Rennes, France, from 9 - 11 February 2011.
 (Download Flyer (PDF).)